avulanov/scala-blas/README.md

 This project contains benchmarks for matrix-matrix multiplication of various libraries that have Scala interface.
 Currently, they are
   - Breeze, which can use any BLAS library with CBLAS interface by means of underlying Netlib-java
     - OpenBLAS, open source CPU optimized library
-    - NVBLAS, proprietary wrapper for few functions from GPU optimized library CUBLAS
+    - NVBLAS, proprietary Fortran-BLAS wrapper for few functions from GPU optimized library CUBLAS
     - Intel MKL, proprietary CPU optimized library
     - f2jblas, reference Java BLAS implementation
   - BIDMat, based on Intel MKL and GPU CUDA